filswan/multi-chain-storage/README.md

 ### DAO Signature
 - If DAO detects that the file uploaded has been chained, it will trigger a signature operation

-### Payment Unlock
-- When the deal has been signed by more than half of the DAOs, the unlock operation will be triggered.
-- The part that needs to be paid will be deducted from the locked token.
-- The remaining part will be returned to the user.

 ## Prerequisites
 - OS: Ubuntu 20.04 LTS